stanfordmlgroup/lca-data/README.md

-# CancerLiverAssistant
+# LiverCancerAssistant

-Experiment dataset for CancerLiverAssistant publication
+Experiment dataset for LiverCancerAssistant publication

-- `experiment-patches/`: Captured patches during CancerLiverAssistant experiment
+- `experiment-patches/`: Captured patches during LiverCancerAssistant experiment
 - `tcga_training_ids.csv`: TCGA UUID's for training slides
 - `participant_psudonames.csv`: Psudonames used in the publication for each participant indicating their experience